jschadewald/GetDataCourseProject/CodeBook.md

 [1] **_NA_**

-`Person_ID` is a number from 1 to 30 that represents the human test subject (user of the phone) for whom the data was collected and the measures were calculated.
+`Person_ID` is a number from 1 to 30 that represents the human test subject (user of the phone) from whom the data was collected and the measures were calculated.
 It was not a named column in the original UCI HAR Dataset, but its values were stored in the `subject_test.txt` and `subject_train.txt` files.

 **Activity**